-Lake Havasu City (population 54,000) is located along the Arizona - California border and sits on the eastern shore of 45-mile long Lake Havasu, a large, shimmering reservoir that was created by the Parker Dam construction in the 1930s.
+Lake Havasu City (population 59,000) sits along the Arizona - California border and is on the eastern shore of 45-mile long Lake Havasu, a large, shimmering reservoir that was created by the Parker Dam construction in the 1930s.
 Originally a planned community for Army Air Corps personnel during World War II, Lake Havasu City was purchased by chainsaw industry mogul Robert McCulloch in 1963.

 Since those early days, the city has evolved into a popular tourist and vacation destination, attracting nearly one million visitors per year (including some college Spring Break revelers).
-Retirees, many from California, have discovered the city, too, and it has flourished, doubling in size during the last two decades (and the population increases by about 15% each winter as "snowbirds" flock to the area).
+Retirees, many from California, have discovered the city, too.
+The population increases by about 15% each winter as "snowbirds" flock to the area.
 During this high season, Lake Havasu City can take on somewhat of a party atmosphere with boats lined up and down the water.
 During the rest of the year, the city is fairly quiet.

 Fifty-three pecent of locals are age 45 or better.
 Politics lean very much to the right, and the crime rate is below the national average.
 The city has some racial diversity and has grown 5% during the last decade.

-The cost of living is 5% above the national average, and the median home price is $465,000, reflecting a 6% decrease since just a year ago.
+The cost of living is 9% above the national average, and the median home price is $465,000, reflecting a 6% decrease since just a year ago.
 Much of the available real estate is lakefront or has a water view.

 With a pretty desert landscape and mountains nearby, Lake Havasu City is often hailed as one of North America's preeminent water sports hubs.
 Lake Havasu is perfect for jet skiing, wind surfing, wakeboarding, sailing and fishing (particularly for bass and sometimes the elusive white sturgeon).
-Fishing charters and boat rentals are always available if needed.
+Fishing charters and boat rentals are always available.

 Lake Havasu City also has a bit of fame as the home of the original London Bridge, which Robert McCulloch purchased from the city of London, England in 1967 when the bridge could no longer support that city's increasing automobile traffic.
-McCulloch hoped that the reconstructed 1831 bridge, which was transported brick by brick half way around the globe, would draw new home buyers and tourists to his remote city in the desert.
+McCulloch hoped that the 1831 bridge, which he had transported brick by brick from England to Arizona, would draw new home buyers and tourists to his remote city in the desert.
 His publicity stunt worked.
 Today, London Bridge is Arizona's second most popular tourist attraction (the Grand Canyon remains number one).

 The Mojave County Senior Center has a variety of programs and activities for people age 60+, including congregate meals and meals delivered to the homebound.

 Havasu Mobility offers curb-to-curb service to people age 60+ who need transportation to work, medical offices, the grocery store and other destinations.
-The fare is $3.00 per ride.
 There is also a shuttle specifically for veterans.

-Havasu Regional Medical Center has 180 beds and is accredited by the Joint Commission.
+Havasu Regional Medical Center is accredited by the Joint Commission.
 Medicare patients are accepted.

 Lake Havasu City is hot, hot, hot in the summer (really April through October), with temperatures reaching into the 120s some days.
 Winters are mild and beautiful, with temperatures in the 40s, 50s, 60s and 70s.
 The area receives just three inches of rain per year, but flash floods can occur.
-On the comfort index, a combination of humidity and temperature, the city comes in above the national average.
 The sun shines 300+ days of the year.